 For almost 40 years, business litigation attorney James G. Schwartz has advocated for businesses and business owners in the Bay Area in a wide variety of transactional and litigation matters.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation to see how we can help you and your business.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation to see how we can help you and your business.

 More Blog Posts: